 The Governing Body reconstituted in April 2017 and all governors have a four year term of office that comes to an end in April 2021.

 All governors have declared that they have no business or pecuniary interests in relation to their role as a school governor.
-Richard Barr has declared that he is also currently a governor at another local Primary School.

 The Governing Body meets every half-term throughout the academic year.

 Our Clerk not only prepares agendas and minutes of our meetings but she is also our professional legal advisor and ensures that we follow the correct processes and procedures.

 Who can be a Governor?